vishwarajanand/EnterTargetUrl/README.md

 # EnterTargetUrl
-Enter a target url in text box to test
+Enter a target url in input box to test